Support and promote commercial music in a fast-moving digital world

 Workload and time management

 Use this tool to help determine how much time you will need each week to complete your studies.

 For returning students, there may be changes to the majors and minors available and the courses you need to take.
 Go to the section called ‘Transitional Provisions’ in the Regulations to find out more.

 In some cases the programme or specialisation you enrolled in may be no longer be taking new enrolments, so may not appear on these web pages.
 To find information on the regulations for these programmes go to the Massey University Calendar.

 Please contact us through the Enquire button on this page if you have any questions.

 Scholarships related to this programme

 - School of Music and Creative Media Production Māori Scholarship

-- School of Music and Creative Media Production Pasifika Scholarship
+- School of Music and Creative Media Production Pacific Scholarship

 There are a number of scholarships available for new and current students.
 They could relate to your situation, achievement or interest.